Summer School 2016 Report #6: Programming through play with Minecraft!

-And that right there is why computers will replace all of our jobs!
+And that right there is why they say computers will replace our jobs!

 We then had the kids explore a much larger world using just the simple commands and combinations they had learned.

-In Turtle Canyon, the kids needed to use staircase-building turtles to proceed.
+In Turtle Canyon, the kids needed to use staircase-building turtles.

 Their goal?
 To see who could use their turtles to climb up to the notch in the bridge way up top first!
 With that, they each raced upwards.

-Finding holes in systems or ways around rules (as long as it’s not a crime!) is an important and impressive skill.
+Finding holes in systems or ways around rules—as long as it’s not a crime!—is an important and impressive skill.
 He may not have followed the procedures we intended, but the glory of victory is all his.
-We’ll keep his winning method a secret, for now.
+We’ll keep his winning method a secret, though (for now).